When it comes to garlic – to the occasional detriment of my breath – I've always been a believer that you can never have too much.

 Sulfur compounds dominate, especially allicin.
 Allicin is one of the main sulfur compounds found in garlic and has been repeatedly shown to exhibit powerful antibacterial and antimicrobial properties.

-Saponins and flavonoids are two chemicals that naturally occur in many different types of plants (including garlic), and are great anti-inflammatory agents.
+Saponins and flavonoids are bioactive compounds that naturally occur in many different types of plants (including garlic), and are great anti-inflammatory agents.
 They also are strong antioxidants, which work against free radicals in your body which can cause cell and DNA damage.

 The most common vitamins found in garlic are vitamins C and B6.
 Vitamin C helps boost the immune system and assists in the maintenance of bones, muscles, and blood vessels while also supporting the body's ability to absorb iron.
 Vitamin B6 helps the body break down carbs and proteins, and also aids in the production of neurotransmitters, enzymes, insulin, and both red and white blood cells.